If you are like most people, you have little time to devote to LinkedIn. You certainly don’t have time to follow every change the platform makes.

 When you know a topic well, you provide deeper insights and can share stories that people can relate to and remember most.

-Thankfully LinkedIn makes it easy for you to modify the controls of each of your conversations.
+LinkedIn makes it easy for you to modify the controls of each of your conversations.
 To edit the controls of an individual conversation, click the three dots located in the top right corner of that conversation.

 It is important to note that if you delete a conversation without first leaving it, you will still receive new replies and notifications added to the group message.
-So be sure to leave the conversation and then delete it.
+So be sure to leave the conversation first and then delete it.

 LinkedIn’s Advanced Search allows for Boolean search that gives you the ability to filter your search more specifically to find exactly what you are looking for.
 You do this by adding or eliminating elements from the search parameters.